email: tompkins@poynter.org

 Tompkins helped to author the national codes of ethics for both the National Press Photographers Association and the Radio and Television Digital News Association.

-He has taught workshops for hundreds of clients in the last 14 years including NBC, Telemundo, Univision, Entravision, CNN, Fox, ABC, KNBC, KHOU, WFAA, KING, KARE, KTUU, National Public Radio, Bay News 9, WTSP, WTVF, WEWS, WPTV, News 8 Austin, WTHR and many many more.
-He has also taught at college campuses including Harvard, Boston University, Western Kentucky University, University of Texas-Austin, University of Indiana, University of Kentucky, University of Tennessee, Kansas University, University of Nebraska-Omaha, Belmont University, Florida Gulf Coast, Indiana State, Ball State, Eckerd College, University of South Florida, Middle Tennessee State and many others.
+He has taught workshops for hundreds of clients in the last 14 years including NBC, Telemundo, CBS, Univision, Entravision, CNN, FOX, ABC, KNBC, WNBC, WCCO, KHOU, WFAA, KING, KARE, KTUU, KCBS, WJLA, WRC, WTVJ, WFOR, WTVF, National Public Radio, The Canadian Broadcasting Corporation, CTV, Global TV, Bay News 9, WTSP, WTVF, WEWS, WPTV, News 8 Austin, WTHR, The Sacramento Bee, The Charlotte Observer and many many more.
+He has also taught on college campuses including Harvard, Boston University, Western Kentucky University, University of Texas-Austin, University of Indiana, University of Kentucky, University of Tennessee, Kansas University, University of Nebraska-Omaha, Belmont University, Florida Gulf Coast, Indiana State University, Ball State University, Eckerd College, University of South Florida, Middle Tennessee State and many others.

 Seriously, I have just spent a little time banging around on your website and I am (not surprisingly) impressed–and proud!
 It’s all good stuff.